 The Jordanian media have traditionally been under tight state control.

-Almost 2 million Jordanians had internet access by December 2011 (InternetWorldStats).
+Around 8.7 million Jordanians had internet access by 2019 (We Are Social/Hootsuite).

-Changes to the Press and Publications Law, approved in 2012, gave officials the power to block and censor websites.
-The law holds site owners responsible for posted comments and requires news websites to get a licence from the government.
+The press law gives officials the power to block websites.
+Site owners are responsible for posted comments and news websites must have a licence from the government.

 The use of social media, especially Facebook, is among the highest in the region.
 It has increased opportunities for public debate, and social platforms have been used to mobilise protests.